Jasmine Harrison is not a musician.

 A titanic playlist

-She also took a number of modern EDM favorites for a spin, like Rudimental's global drum & bass hit "Love Me Again" with John Newman and Kygo and Sasha Sloan's "This Town."
-Fabled dance music trio Swedish House Mafia also made an appearance on Harrison's playlist with the John Martin-assisted festival favorite "Don’t You Worry Child" and "Miami 2 Ibiza," a seminal dance anthem with Tinie Tempah that mirrors the globetrotting nature of her journey.
+She also took a number of modern EDM favorites for a spin, like Rudimental's global drum & bass hit "Love Me Again" (with John Newman) and Kygo's "This Town" (with Sasha Alex Sloan).
+Fabled electronic music trio Swedish House Mafia also made an appearance with the John Martin-assisted festival favorite "Don’t You Worry Child" and "Miami 2 Ibiza," a seminal dance anthem that mirrors the globetrotting nature of her journey.

 It wasn't all yell-to-the-sky empowerment and zen in nature.
 Just like the energy of a marathon DJ set, the fire in Harrison ebbed and flowed over the course of her 70 days at sea, which were tumultuous at times.
 She even capsized at one point, when she was violently catapulted into the water.
 One of her boat's speakers was also torn asunder.

-"So I needed stuff to bring me back down," she continued, using Linkin Park's music as an example.
+"So I needed stuff to bring me back down," she continues.
 "Linkin Park, of course Chester [Bennington].
 There was quite a lot of that.
 And it made me sort of go, 'Life is so good right now.
 Wow.'
 I was actually already pretty low, but I needed to hear something even lower to bring me up."

-"Even in the times of silence, I would sing that in my head because I know it so well," she said.
+"Even in the times of silence, I would sing that in my head because I know it so well," Harrison says.
 "And I actually think that helped—to not have it with me.
 To have some of the best songs ever not actually with me at all.
 It makes you then miss it, and it makes you imagine it."

 A new role model

-You can listen to Harrison's full playlist below.
+You can listen to Harrison's "Rudderly Mad" playlist below.